Viceroyalty of Peru: The last Spanish Habsburgs (1643–1713)

+The "City of Kings" ,with the Cathedral of Lima under construction, and Plaza Mayor.
+Painting from 1680, Museo de América.

 Viceroys had to protect the Pacific coast from French contraband and English and Dutch pirates and privateers.
-They expanded the naval forces, fortified the ports of Valdivia, Valparaíso, Arica and Callao and constructed city walls in Lima (1686) and Trujillo (1685–1687).
+They expanded the naval forces, fortified the ports of Valdivia, Valparaíso, Arica and Callao and constructed city walls in Lima and Trujillo.
 Nevertheless, the famous Welsh privateer Henry Morgan took Chagres and captured and sacked the city of Panama in the early part of 1670.
-Also Peruvian forces repelled the attacks by Edward David (1684 and 1686), Charles Wager and Thomas Colb (1708).
+Also Peruvian forces repelled the attacks by Edward David in 1684 and 1686, Charles Wager and Thomas Colb in 1708.
 The Peace of Utrecht allowed the British to send ships and merchandise to the fair at Portobello.

 In this period, revolts were common.
 Around 1656, Pedro Bohórquez crowned himself Inca (emperor) of the Calchaquí Indians, inciting the indigenous population to revolt.
 From 1665 until 1668, the rich mineowners José and Gaspar Salcedo revolted against the colonial government.
 The clergy were opposed to the nomination of prelates from Spain.
 Viceroy Diego Ladrón de Guevara had to take measures against an uprising of slaves at the hacienda of Huachipa de Lima.
-There were terrible earthquakes (1655, 1687) and epidemics, too.
+There were terrible earthquakes in 1656 and 1687, along with epidemics, too.

 During Baltasar de la Cueva Enríquez's administration, the laws of the Indies were compiled.
 Diego de Benavides y de la Cueva issued the Ordenanza de Obrajes (Ordenance of Manufactures) in 1664 and Pedro Álvarez de Toledo y Leiva introduced the papel sellado (literally, sealed paper).
 In 1683 Melchor de Navarra y Rocafull reestablished the Lima mint, which had been closed since 1572.
 Viceroy Diego Ladrón de Guevara increased the production of silver in the mines of Potosí, and stimulated production in other mines at San Nicolás, Cajatambo and Huancavelica.
 He limited the manufacture of aguardiente from sugar cane to authorized factories, which he taxed heavily.

 The Churches of Los Desamparados (1672), La Buena Muerte and the convent of Mínimos de San Francisco de Paula were finished and opened.
 The Hospital of Espiritu Santo in Lima and San Bartolomé hospital were built.
+By the end of the 16th and 17th century, the Viceroyalty of Peru became an economically welcoming place for immigrants.